All of our stores in New Zealand are open and continue to have a comprehensive range of measures in place to keep team members and customers safe.

-That led to the development of our timber policy, which has been in place since 2003.
+Our commitment to timber procurement began in 2001 when we introduced a zero tolerance approach to illegally logged timber in our supply chain.
+That led to the development of our timber policy, which has been in place since 2003, and was most recently updated in August 2018.
 From that point onwards we have actively engaged with suppliers, industry groups and government to promote responsible timber sourcing.
 In 2007 we became the first retail partner of the WWF Global Forest Trade Network (GFTN), an organisation established to end illegal logging and unacceptable timber practices.